 Post‐tenure Review

 Post-tenure review is a comprehensive five-year performance review which is required for all tenured teaching faculty.
 Carried out by the College Promotion and Tenure Committee, its primary purpose is to examine, recognize, and enhance the performance of tenured faculty members.
 The outcome of the review is either: 1) Achieving Expectations in Post-Tenure Performance, or 2) Not Achieving Expectations in Post-Tenure Performance.
 The Handbook describes the timeline for post-tenure review as well as the University policies on the two possible outcomes of a post-tenure review.
-In summary, three or more positive annual reviews are necessary for a faculty member to receive a review of ‘achieving expectations in post-tenure performance.’
-The criteria for achieving expectations in post-tenure review are: (1) continued satisfactory performance in teaching, (2) continued satisfactory performance in scholarly activity and service, all as measured relative to the workload described in the faculty member’s FPAs for years under review.
+In summary, three or more positive annual reviews are necessary but not sufficient for a faculty member to be achieving post-tenure expectations.
+The criteria for achieving expectations in post-tenure review are: (1) continued satisfactory performance in teaching, (2) continued satisfactory performance in scholarly activity and service, all as measured relative to the workload described in the faculty member’s FPAs for the years under review.

 Revisions to the Departmental Guidelines